US Privacy and Information Security Class Action Attorneys

 The Office of Personnel Management also recently announced a data breach involving the background investigation records of current, former, and prospective Federal employees and contractors.
 Additionally, the personnel data of 4.2 million current and former Federal government employees had been stolen.
 This means information such as full name, birth date, home address and Social Security Numbers were affected.

 The Gramm-Leach-Bliley Act (GLB) protects consumer privacy of personal financial information.
 It requires financial institutions of all types to safeguard personal consumer information in a variety of ways.
-It also requires financial institutions to advise consumers how their personal information is collected and used.
+It also requires financial institutions to advise consumers on how their personal information is collected and used.

 Privacy and Information Security Lawyers

-Businesses are required to safeguard sensitive personal information of their clients whether this information is stored digitally or via paper file.
+Businesses are required to safeguard the sensitive personal information of their clients whether this information is stored digitally or via paper file.
 Failure to protect this information from third parties violates the customer’s trust and exposes them to identity theft, fraud, and embarrassment.
 Cohen & Malad, LLP has a depth of experience litigating class action lawsuits on behalf of consumers whose privacy rights have been violated whether through computer data breaches or lax information security practices.
 Contact us for more information about consumer privacy violation concerns.